evisionthemes/clean-biz/readme.txt

 Clean Biz, a dynamic, fast responsive business WordPress theme.
 Whether you require an eCommerce, Business, Woo-commerce, multilingual shop, responsive layout, retina ready.
 If you want to build your website within a few moments, choose this multipurpose corporate theme.
 It suits your business.
 It supports most of the popular themes from WordPress repository.
 Compatiable with modern browser like IE 9+, Opera, Firefox, Chrome, Safari including fit in all devices like iPhone, iPad, Android, Tablet, Mac, Desktop etc. This theme is translation ready.
 Check out Theme Instructions at http://doc.evisionthemes.com/clean-biz and Demo at demo.evisionthemes.com/clean-biz
 == Copyright ==

-clean-biz WordPress Theme, Copyright 2014-2015 WordPress.org
-clean-biz is distributed under the terms of the GNU GPL
+clean-biz WordPress Theme, Copyright @ eVision Themes clean-biz is distributed under the terms of the GNU GPL